taecontrol/moonguard-docs/docs/contributions.md

 ## Bug Reports

-In case you report a bug, your issue should contain a title and a clear description of the issue.
-You should also include revelant information and code samples to replicate the bug and develop a fix as easy as posible.
+If you encounter a bug, please make sure to include a descriptive title and a clear description of the issue in your report.
+It is also helpful to provide any relevant information and code samples that can help the maintainers replicate the bug and develop a fix as easily as possible.

 ## Development